mgrbyte/emacs.d/HACKING.md

-#  Hacking on the Netsight Emacs 24 pacakge
+#  Hacking
+The follow may help those not too familiar with working with Emacs lisp.

 ## Debugging